Skip to content

 JG Ballard died of cancer aged 78 on the 19th of April 2009.
 It is sad to think he will never release another book.
 He was usually labelled a Sci Fi writer but he frequently strayed from this label to write unique, often dystopian, scenarios that sort of/kind of/might just happen.

-authorbooksclassicJG Ballardlife 2 Comments on A word about JG Ballard
+authorbooksclassicJG Ballardlife 2 Comments on A word about JG Ballard and some book suggestions

 Check out my books!